terrabyte-tech/terrabyte-11ty-template/README.md

 ## Checkout/Subtree Process

-[steps have yet to be documented...]
+[steps have yet to be documented in detail...]

+### How to Use
+- Pull via subtree or install via NPM (coming soon)
+- Override layouts by extending `base.njk`
+- Use `site.json` to control fonts, pixel styles, and theme color

+### Version History
+- v1.0: Initial release
+- v1.1: Added styleType logic, fontFamily support

 ## Manual Copy/Paste Process